 Any material which has an anesthetic, noxious, or other similar property which could cause extreme annoyance or discomfort to a flight crew member so as to prevent the correct performance of assigned duties.

-Even if an international shipment requires a portion of the transportation route to be carried out in the United States, you do not need a Class 9 placard for the U.S. portion of the route.
+A Class 9 placard is typically used for International transportation.
+If a portion of the transportation route for an international shipment is to be carried out in the United States, you do not need a Class 9 placard for the U.S. portion of the route.

 It is important that all hazardous wastes are disposed of properly.
 The best way to prevent improper waste disposal is to ensure that all unknown hazardous materials are labeled.